fread-ink/ebook-paginator/README.md

 ## clearCSS(clearAll)

 Remove all injected CSS elements.
-If `clearAll` is true, then remove _all_ CSS, including CSS from the source document (except in-line CSS).
+If `clearAll` is true, then remove _all_ CSS, including CSS from the source document (except in-line CSS in `style=` attributes).

 ## Experimental constructor options